openandclose/tosixinch/docs/topics.rst

 We should keep newlines, so css shouldn't wrap long lines.
 But this is not possible in many cases because e-reader screens are so small.

-As a solution, the script pre-processes text to have exact line length, and attaches some label to wrapped lines, according to settings (`textwidth <options.html#confopt-textwidth>`__ and `textindent <options.html#confopt-textindent>`__ respectively).
+As a solution, the program pre-processes text to have exact line length, and attaches some label to wrapped lines, according to settings (`textwidth <options.html#confopt-textwidth>`__ and `textindent <options.html#confopt-textindent>`__ respectively).